 Spruce tips are often described as “lemony.”
-While they are full of terpenes, including citrus-scented limonene (Puchalska et al. 2008), I think most of this “lemoniness” has to do with their sharp tang, which is due in part because of their high content of ascorbic acid (vitamin C) (Polle et al. 1996).
+While they are full of terpenes, including citrus-scented limonene (Puchalska et al. 2008), I think most of this “lemoniness” has to do with their sharp tang.
+The tang comes from their high content of organic acids, including ascorbic acid (vitamin C) (Polle et al. 1996).
 Vitamin C is part of a robust antioxidant and protective suite of chemicals that protect the developing leaves before the epidermis takes over that job.
 I think they have a bit of an astringent flavor, too, which is from their high concentration of phenols (tannins) (Puchalska et al. 2008).

 Spruce tip shortbread